arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 ### BOOST()

-`BOOST(filter-expression, boost)`
+`BOOST(search-expression, boost)`

-Override boost in a context of **filter-expression** with a specified value, making it available for scorer funtions.
+Override boost in a context of **search-expression** with a specified value, making it available for scorer funtions.

-- *filter-expression* - any valid filter expression
+- *search-expression* - any valid search expression
 - *boost* - numeric boost value

 By default, context contains boost value equal to `1.0`.

-The supported filter functions are:
+The supported search functions are:

 ### EXISTS()